OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Ontologies

 NorNE \citep{jorgensen-etal-2020-norne} is an NER corpus containing both Norwegian Bokmål (nob) and Nynorsk (nno) standards.
 The corpus is mainly news data, but also contains government reports, parliamentary transcripts and blog posts.
 The ontology is CoNLL-02-like but includes GPE\_LOC and GPE\_ORG.
 EVT and PROD are also included.

+A subset of the SLI Galician CTG corpora \citep{agerri-etal-2018-developing}, from the news and environmental sciences domains, has been annotated for NER, following the CoNLL guidelines.

 ssj500k \citep{dobrovoljc-etal-2017-universal} uses the CoNLL-02 ontology.
 It contains data from fiction, non-fiction, periodical and Wikipedia texts.
-Since canonical splits did not appear to exist we created splits in a 80/10/10 manner following the approach used in the GitHub repository.\footnote{\url{https://github.com/TajaKuzman/NER-recognition/blob/master/create_NER_task_files.py}} WikiGoldSK \citep{suba-etal-2023-wikigoldsk} is Slovak NER on Wikipedia data with the CoNLL-02 ontology.
+Since canonical splits did not appear to exist we created splits in a 80/10/10 manner following the approach used in the GitHub repository.\footnote{\url{https://github.com/TajaKuzman/NER-recognition/blob/master/create_NER_task_files.py}}